 Codeine information hub: Codeine use can be harmful

-Most Australians are unaware that over-the-counter medicines containing codeine for pain relief offer very little additional benefit when compared with - medicines without codeine.
+Most Australians are unaware that low dose codeine (<30 mg) containing medicines used for pain relief offer very little additional benefit when compared with - medicines without codeine.
 The use of such medicines however, is associated with high health risks, such as developing tolerance or physical dependence on codeine.
 Tolerance occurs when codeine becomes less effective and so the body needs higher and higher doses to feel the same relief from your symptoms.

 Severe withdrawal symptoms can result when the medicine is stopped; these include head and muscle aches, mood swings, insomnia, nausea and diarrhoea.
 Some of these withdrawal symptoms, such as head or muscle aches mimic the symptoms that low-dose codeine products are often used to treat, leading to people incorrectly continuing to take the medicine longer or in higher doses.

 Codeine poisoning contributes to both accidental and intentional deaths in Australia.
-The codeine-containing medicines that are currently available over-the-counter are usually combined with either paracetamol or ibuprofen.
+Low-dose codeine-containing medicines are usually combined with either paracetamol or ibuprofen.
 Long term use of high doses of paracetamol can also result in liver damage and the most severe adverse effects of long term ibuprofen use include serious internal bleeding, kidney failure and heart attack.

 Codeine is also sometimes used in medicines to relieve the symptoms of cough and cold, however there are safer and more effective medicines available that may provide relief from these conditions.
 Talk to your pharmacist or doctor for advice on what may be best for you.